lionelvillard/kcp-playground/knative/in-pcluster-api/README.md

-# Synchronizing Knative APIs in a physical cluster to kcp
+# Providing physical Knative as a Service

 ## Running kcp locally